ContextLab/CDL-tutorials/pip/README.md

 # Draft a new release
 You'll also need to add this tarball under the release notes.
-Make sure to document all changes that occurred between releases
+Make sure to document all changes that occurred between releases.

+# Create a test upload:
+`twine upload -r test dist/PACKAGENAME-VERSION.tar.gz`

 # Create a test install:
 Create a virtual environment:

 `virtualenv MY_VIRTUALENV`

 ` cd MY_VIRTUALENV`

 `source bin/activate`

 `pip install -i https://testpypi.python.org/pypi PACKAGENAME`

 And make sure your package is installed.